Skip to main content

 As a developer, you may often find yourself writing and reading technical blog posts, GitHub project READMEs, Stack Overflow answers and developer documentation.
 Have you ever wished you could click a link within any of them to launch a VS Code environment and automatically run the commands?
 This is a useful (and easy) way to verify that all the commands in the project are correct and the outputs/responses make sense.
 Also, if you have code examples this is a great way to help people quickly check them out and start experimenting.

-With our latest release, you can do just that!
+You can do just that!

 Let’s take for example the blog post “How to Process Large Files with Node.js” which is one of our most popular blog posts.